How to Get a Drug Possession Charge Dropped or Reduced

 It may sound like common sense, but getting criminal charges dropped is the quickest way back to your normal way of life.
 Even managing to get drug charges reduced in Tampa can be helpful.
 The penalties you face for drug possession charges depend on the level of the charge.
 Some marijuana possession charges are misdemeanors, but most other drugs carry felony charges.
 If you are convicted of a felony drug possession charge, you face years in prison and thousands of dollars in fines.

-Getting your charges successfully dropped means you won’t face any penalties, and getting reduced charges mean less time behind bars.
+Getting your charges successfully dropped means you won’t face any penalties, and getting reduced charges means less time behind bars.
 Your case will be unique, but a skilled defense attorney in Tampa can help you explore your options.

-What are My Options For Drug Possession Charges?
+What Are My Options for Drug Possession Charges?

 You have two options regarding drug possession: fight the charges or agree to a plea deal.
 If you fight them, you will need to either prove that the drugs were not yours or that the cops infringed on your constitutional rights during the arrest.